 I don't believe that.

-That's what it really means: that the constitution, which is the foundation for our rule of law, we might as well just shred it because it's meaningless because laws then will only be applied to the rest of us, not those in power.
+That's what it really means, that the Constitution, which is the foundation for our rule of law, we might as well just shred it because it's meaningless, because laws then will only be applied to the rest of us, not those in power.

-Uh, not if you if you're well enough connected, that you're saying then, because we have clear violations of laws all over the place here.
+If you're well enough connected, that you're saying then, because we have clear violations of laws all over the place here.

 I'll go over them again.